konrad-g/ten/readme.md

 In production mode all your imports will be put together and minified to single .js and .css file so that they are as small as possible and fast to load.

 ## Architecture
 Both client and server consist of modular structure.
-That means certain folder structure:
+That means certain folder order:

 ```
 src/